scott-griffiths/bitformat/README.md

 ])
 ```

 The `parse` method is able to lazily parse the input bytes, and simply returns the number of bits that were consumed.
-The actual values of the individual fields aren't calculated until they are needed which allows large and complex file formats to be efficiently dealt with.
+The actual values of the individual fields aren't calculated until they are needed, which allows large and complex file formats to be efficiently dealt with.

-### More to come
+## More to come

-The `bitformat` library is still pre-alpha and being actively developed.
+The `bitformat` library is still pre-alpha and is being actively developed.
+I'm hoping to make a couple of alpha releases in late 2024, with more features added in 2025.

 There are a number of important features planned, some of which are from the `bitstring` library on which much of the core is based, and others are needed for a full binary format experience.

-The Todo list includes:
+The :todo: list includes:

 * **Endianness modifiers.** Currently everything is both bit and byte big endian.
 There will be modifiers that can be added to any whole-byte type to specify if they should be interpreted as big, little, or native endian.
 * **Streaming methods.** There is no concept of a bit position, or of reading through a `Bits`.
 This is available in `bitstring`, but I want to find a better way of doing it before adding it to `bitformat`.
 * **Field expressions.** Rather than hard coding everything in a field, some parts will be calculated during the parsing process.
-For example in the format `'[w: u16, h: u16, [u8; {w*h}]]` the size of the `'u8'` array would depend on the values parsed just before it.
+For example in the format `'[w: u16, h: u16, [u8; {w * h}]]` the size of the `'u8'` array would depend on the values parsed just before it.
-* **New field types.** Planned are things like `Repeat`, `Find` and `If` which allow more flexible formats to be written.
+* **New field types.** Fields like `Repeat`, `Find` and `If` are planned which will allow more flexible formats to be written.
 * **Exotic floating point types.** In `bitstring` there are a number of extra floating point types such as `bfloat` and the MXFP 8, 6 and 4-bit variants.
 These will be ported over to `bitformat`.
 * **Performance improvements.** A primary focus on the design of `bitformat` is that it should be fast.
-Early versions won't be well optimized, but tests so far are quite promising and the design philosophy should mean that it can be made even more performant later.
+Early versions won't be well optimized, but tests so far are quite promising, and the design philosophy should mean that it can be made even more performant later.

 <sub>Copyright (c) 2024 Scott Griffiths</sub>